 Studies of community hospitals in Norway are contributing to our understanding of this model of care, and in particular the work of Garasen, Lappegard and Dhal as well as the earlier work of Aaraas.
 Their work has included assessing outcomes, cost, and quality.
 Norway has recognised the role of community hospitals in supplementing the work of the acute hospitals.

-There has been a development of community hosptals in the Netherlands, with studies of the first community hospital by Charante showing that the community hospital was an alternative to acute care or care at home, and Roijen demonstrating that these services are a cost-saving alternative.
+There has been a development of community hospitals in the Netherlands, with studies of the first community hospital by Charante showing that the community hospital was an alternative to acute care or care at home, and Roijen demonstrating that these services are a cost-saving alternative.

 There is much to learn from the Canadian programme which has resulted in the closure of many rural hospitals.
 Studies that have explored the impact of the closures on communities and community health include those by Petruka and James.

 The NIHR has funded Rand to carry out a study of community hospitals internationally, in order to share the learning across countries.
-The report concludes that the community hospital model is "fluid" and very often these small local hospitals are designed either to serve a designated geographical area or a patient cohort.
+The report concluded that the community hospital model is "fluid" and very often these small local hospitals are designed either to serve a designated geographical area or a patient cohort.
 The study identifies the role of community hospitals as an integrator.
 The report is now available.